-Arrangement to Enable Directors to Acquire Shares or Debentures
+3. Arrangements to Enable Directors to Acquire Shares or Debentures

-Neither at the end of the financial year nor at any time during the financial year did there subsist any arrangement whose object is to enable the director of the Company to acquire benefits by means of the acquisition of shares or debentures in the Company or any other body corporate.
+Neither at the end of nor at any time during the financial year was the Company a party to any arrangement whose objects are, or one of whose objects is, to enable the directors of the Company to acquire benefits by means of the acquisition of shares in, or debentures of the Company or any other body corporate.

-Directors' Interests in Shares or Debentures
+4. Directors' Interests in Shares or Debentures

-According to the register of director's shareholdings required to be kept by the Company under Section 164 of the Singapore Companies Act.
-Cap.
+According to the register of directors' shareholdings required to be kept by the Company under Section 164 of the Singapore Companies Act, Cap.
 50, no person who was a director of the Company at the end of the financial year had an interest in any shares or debentures of the Company or related corporations at the end of the financial year.